 You only need to issue a 1099 to those vendors who provide you with services.
 For example, your graphic designer, business coach, virtual assistant, etc. You don’t need to send one to someone who you bought a book from, or office supplies, etc.

-This is my favorite one, because it saves so much work if you have paid everyone via PayPal, credit or debit card (like most of my clients do).
-This is a recent change to the 1099 rules, and it’s one that often missed.
-You only need to issue a 1099 for payments made via check, wire, or electronic payment from your bank account.
+This is my favorite one, because it saves so much work if you have paid everyone via PayPal, credit, or debit card (like most of my clients do).
+This is a recent change to the 1099 rules, and it’s one that is often missed.
+(See rant above..)
+You only need to issue a 1099 for payments made via check, direct deposit, wire, or electronic payment from your bank account.
 Side note – if you are using a personal Venmo account for payments for your business, please stop immediately.
 Thank you.

 This is pretty self-explanatory.
 Only amounts more than $600 have to be reported on 1099 returns.
 If you paid someone partially via checks and partially with credit cards, only total the amount paid via check.